 The Credit Suisse Leveraged Loan Index is a market value-weighted index designed to represent the investable universe of the U.S. dollar-denominated leveraged loan market.
-The Dow Jones (D) UBS Commodity Index measures the performance of the commodities market.
-It consists of exchange-traded futures contracts on physical commodities that are weighted to account for the sectores base or engine of the commodures in the end of the commodures of the commod
+The Dow Jones (DJ) UBS Commodity Index measures the performance of the commodities market.
+It consists of exchange-traded futures contracts on physical commodity.
+The Dow Jones (DJ) UBS Commodity Index measures the performance of the commodity market index is a subset of the DJ U.S. Total Stock Market Index is a aubset of the DJ U.S. Total Stock Market Index is a subset of the DJ U.S. Total Stock Market Index i

-The Dow Jones Target Date (Today, 2010, 2015, 2020, 2025, 2030, 2025, 20 allocations among the asset class indices are rebalanced to reflect an increasingly conservative asset mix.
+The Dow Jones Target Date (Today, 2010, 2015, 2020, 2025, 2030, 2035, 2040, 2045, 2050, 2055) Indices were created to benchmark portfolios of stocks, bonds and cash.
+Each index is made up of composite indices representing these three asset classes.
+The asset class indices are weighted differently within each target date index depending on the time horizon.
+Each month, the allocations among the asset class indices are rebalanced to reflect an increasingly conservative asset mix.

-The Morningstar Lifetime Allocation Index series consists of 13 indexes (Income, 2000, 2005, 2010, 2015, 2020, 2025, 2030, 2035, 2040, 2045, 2050, 2055) available in three risk profiles: aggressive, moderate, and conservative.
-The indexes are built on asset allocation methodologies developed by Ibbotson Associates, a leader in asset allocation research and a Morningstar company since 2006.
+The Morningstar Lifetime Allocation Index series consists of 13 indexes (income, 2000, 2005, 2010, 2015, 2020, 2025, 2030, 2035, 2040, 2045, 2050, 2055) available in three risk profiles: aggressive, moderate, and conservative.
+The indexes are built on asset allocation methodologies developed by libbotson Associates, a leader in asset allocation research and a Morningstar company since 2006.
 The Indexes provide pure asset-class exposure to global equities, global fixed-income, commodities, and Treasury Inflation-Protected Securities (TIPS) by using existing Morningstar indexes as allocation building blocks.
-The portfolio allocations are held in proportions appropriate to the U.S. Investor's number of years until retirement.
-The Conservative, Moderate and Aggressive risk profiles are for investors who are comfortable with below-average exposure to equity market volatility, investors who are comfortable with above average exposure to equity market volatility, respectively.
+The portfolio allocations are comfortable with below-average exposure to equity market volatility, investors who are comfortable with below-average exposure to equity market volatility, investors who are comfortable with above average exposure to equity market volatility, investors who are comfortable with above average exposure to equity market volatility, investors who are comfortable with above average exposure to equity market volatility, investors who are comfortable with above average exposure to equity market volatility.